Endometriosis: Symptoms, Causes and Treatments

 Alternative Medicine for Endometriosis: What to Think About It?

 How Does a Healthy Lifestyle Impact Endometriosis?

-As an inflammatory disease, endometriosis can be integrated into a holistic approach that aims to change one’s lifestyle to treat the symptoms of the disease.
-The prevention of endometriosis and its symptoms is done by adopting healthy lifestyle rules based on a balanced and varied diet.
-Inflammation is an aggravating factor in endometriosis.
+As an inflammatory disease, the disorder can be integrated into a holistic approach that aims to change one’s lifestyle to treat the symptoms of the disease.
+The prevention of this disorder and its symptoms is done by adopting healthy lifestyle rules based on a balanced and varied diet.
+Inflammation is an aggravating factor in this disorder.
 It is necessary to favor a hypotoxic, anti-inflammatory, and anti-oxidant diet containing fatty acids, omega 3, and omega 6.

 Endometriosis: Hormonal Treatment

 The recourse to hormonal treatment is explained by the fact that this disorder is a so-called hormone-dependent disease, i.e., it reacts to hormones (hence hormone therapy might work) secreted by the body and, therefore, here to estrogen.
 Estrogen is the female sex hormone.
 Its secretion triggers periodic changes in the uterus and vagina to prepare the body for fertilization and pregnancy.
 Under its influence, the uterus’s inner lining (called the endometrium) thickens during the first part of a woman’s hormonal cycle until the time of ovulation.